This page was originally published in 2012 and has since been updated.

 Myth: Complications with method

-Some clients who seek family planning incorrectly believe that male condoms can easily get lost in a woman’s vagina or uterus and can travel through a woman’s body, requiring surgery to get the condom out.
+Some clients who seek family planning incorrectly believe that external condoms can easily get lost in a vagina or uterus and can travel through a woman’s body, requiring surgery to get the condom out.

 Studies indicate that a condom rarely slips off completely during intercourse.
 On average, about 2% of condoms break or slip off completely during sex, primarily because they are used incorrectly.
 Slippage during withdrawal can be minimized if the rim of the condom is held against the base of the penis during withdrawal after ejaculation.
 However, if a condom does slip, it will go no further than the woman’s vagina, where it can be easily retrieved, with no need for surgery.
 If a man notices a break or slip, he should tell his partner so that she can use emergency contraceptive pills if she wants.

-Some men and women who seek family planning do not want to use male condoms because they incorrectly believe that condoms are not effective in preventing pregnancy or sexually transmitted infections, including HIV.
+Some people who seek family planning do not want to use external condoms because they incorrectly believe that condoms are not effective in preventing pregnancy or sexually transmitted infections, including HIV.

-The male condom is a sheath, or covering, that fits over a man’s erect penis.
+The external condom is a sheath, or covering, that fits over an erect penis.
 It works by forming a barrier that keeps sperm out of the vagina, preventing pregnancy.
 It also keeps infections that are in semen, on the penis, or in the vagina from infecting the other partner.
 It is usually made of very thin latex rubber, although a minority are made of either animal tissue or polyurethane (plastic).

 Condoms are the only contraceptive method that can protect against both pregnancy and sexually transmitted infections (STIs), including HIV transmission, when used for vaginal, oral, or anal sex.
 In order for condoms to be most effective they must be used correctly and consistently (with every act of sex).
 The risk of pregnancy or contracting sexually transmitted infections is greatest when condoms are not used correctly with every act of sex.